Record Growth in U.S. Sports Betting Revenue

 Sports Betting TV Advertising Down One-Third Since 2021

-According to reports, sports betting advertising spend, including daily fantasy sports (DFS), fell by $210 million in 2023—a 15% YoY decline.
+According to the AGA reports, sports betting advertising spend, including daily fantasy sports (DFS), fell by $210 million in 2023, a 15% YoY decline.
 Excluding DFS, ad spending dropped by 21%.

 • Across all channels, ad volume decreased 4% year-over-year, down 20% from the 2021 peak.

-• The largest decline came from television advertising, which fell by 11% in 2023 and has plummeted 33% since 2021.
+• The most significant decline came from television advertising, which fell by 11% in 2023 and has plummeted 33% since 2021.

 Despite this downturn, the industry isn’t suffering, which raises the question: How is the industry thriving while spending less on traditional advertising?